-If you’re earning at the 8X rate, it would take only $825 in spending to earn enough points to offset the fee.
+If you’re earning at the 8X rate, it would take only $825 in spending to earn enough points to offset the fee (2X from card, 6X from Base fare type).
 That assumes you get 1.5 cents per point.

 As you can see, this card is all about spending and flying with Southwest.
 There are many other airline credit cards out there, co-branded with different airlines.
 The right one for you will depend on which airline you fly with the most.